-The move is understood to have angered Communities Secretary Eric Pickles, who had expected all councils to fall in line with recent guidance put out by his department.
+Communities Secretary Eric Pickles expected all councils to fall in line with recent guidance put out by his department.

 The Code of Recommended Practice for Local Authority Publicity, published in February, advises against municipal newspapers being published more than four times a year.

 It clearly states: ‘They must not appear more frequently than once a quarter, must only include material that is directly related to the business, services or amenities of the authority or other local service providers and should be clearly marked as being published by the local authority.’

 Despite this, Mayor Lutfur Rahman said: ‘Our analysis shows that keeping the paper weekly is by far the cheapest way of communicating important news about what’s happening in our borough.’